 Cognicity has been a hugely positive deal for KnowNow.
 A truly fab experience so far and you never know.
 We may even win it!

-Highlight for KnowNow on week 6 at Cognicity had to be the superb PR & marketing workshop.
+The highlight for KnowNow on week 6 at Cognicity had to be the superb PR & marketing workshop.
 Yet again the high standard of workshops delivered by Cognicity is maintained.
 The other news was on the interoperability front, with an agreement in principle between KnowNow & Buzz Streets to collaborate on a use case for the demo day; as well as a very productive discussion with Milos Milisavljevic the CEO of Strawberry Energy.
-More on those developments later.
+More reflection on those developments later.

 As per the heading, as KnowNow is half way through the challenge perhaps now is also a good opportunity to reflect too.
 What were KnowNow’s expectations and how does this compare to what has happened?
 Plus what lies ahead in the next 6 weeks.